aws/aws-cdk-rfcs/README.md

 another core team member, with consent, as their 'champion'.
 The champion would be the first contact for brainstorming, process and reviews.
-The core team would defer to the champion to do the first few rounds of reviews, after which the entire team would be engaged.
+The core team would defer to the champion to do the first few rounds of reviews, after which the rest of the team should be engaged.

 ## The RFC Life Cycle